ErythroCraft/Sons-of-the-Forest-Modpack-Survival/README.md

 The difference is using the RedLoader and RedNodeEditor instead of BepInEx.

 Sons-of-the-Forest-Modpack-Survival:
- - Mode developed specifically for survival mode.
+ - Specially designed for survival mode.
- -

 ## There five big updates in this mod pack:

 1. Simple and editable option to resetting killed/died Kelvin and Virginia by setup keys.